ahn1305/Piano-Tiles-Auto/Readme.md

 pip install pyautogui
 pip install opencv-python
 ```
-3. Go to https://www.agame.com/game/magic-piano-tiles and click on play
+3. Go to https://www.agame.com/game/magic-piano-tiles and click on play button.

 4. The open cmd inside the project and run the Bot.py file:
 ```